ljjTYJR/PapersReading/Point Set Registration.md

   - The article intrduces how to calculate the average rotation of multiple rotations.
   - The summary recommends two good ways(No best and closed-form way)

+---

+- What's the unstructured environment?

+  > Environment that contains many obstacles and where vehicle localization is difficult.
+Most natural **environment**s are **unstructured**.